.. and some practical matters that we find might be of use to you:

 Hint : Take care while wire brushing the grouts so as not to damage the surfaces of the bricks/stones.
 Wires can put unwanted scratches on the surface.
 Start by applying slight force and increase gradually as you get used to it.
 It doesn’t take long to figure it out.

 - At this stage your installation has virtually finished.
-If you wish to seal the surface from water, you can apply water repellent chemicals on the surface.
+If you wish to seal the bricks from water, you can apply water repellent on the surface.
 If you wish to have a shiny surface (usually not recommended with rustic style), you can brush it with coating chemicals.

 Last couple things we’d like to remind you of: